nandabritto/Search_your_brand/README.md

 ## Testing and Code validation

-All testing and code validation details are described in a separate file called TESTING.mg and can be found [here](TESTING.md).
+All testing and code validation details are described in a separate file called TESTING.md and can be found [here](TESTING.md).

 ## Project Bugs and Solutions:

 | Bugs              | Solutions |
 | ---               | --------- |
-| When a user adds a country or city that is not recognized by geopy library, no country or city parameters were passed to tweepy, failing API call| Add an error handling to test if the location is None and raise an exception, print the error and allows user restart the app to add new parameters.
+| When a user adds a country or city that is not recognized by geopy library, no country or city parameters were passed to tweepy, failing API call.| Add an error handling to test if the location is None and raise an exception, print the error and allows user restart the app to add new parameters.
 | When tested on Heroku prints and inputs were hidden because of a lack of new line after code. | Add a new line after every input and print text to allows Heroku to show it and allows the app to flow correctly.
 | During tests when the user added a language using the entire word, an error was raised.
 Tweepy just recognizes language abbreviations.
 The same happened when a wrong abbreviation was input from the user. | To solve this bug just four languages can be used and an English default language was added in case language is None.
 For future releases, new languages will be added.
 | When tested, Heroku required all credentials to be Environment Variables.
 As best practice defined by Google, all variables were in a creds.json file. | Add google credentials in .env file as Environment Variables to allow Heroku to read it and load Google Spreadsheets API.